 Gov. Mary Fallin and the legislature should make it more affordable for Oklahoma women to stay home if they choose.
 Rather than a mere tax break, let's eliminate the income tax altogether.
 The feminists won't like it, but the majority of Oklahoma women will.

-UPDATE: It's interesting to note that liberals matter-of-factly acknowledge that public schools "provide not just education, but basic child care" and are "a reliable source of child care."
+It's interesting to note that liberals matter-of-factly acknowledge that public schools "provide not just education, but basic child care" and are "a reliable source of child care."
 The Oklahoman ("Education and careers" supplement, April 29, 2012) avers that Oklahoma is "the leader in early childcare education."
+School principal Elizabeth Lund adds: "Let's be honest, schools are not about education."
 It's small wonder the career-advice counselor Penelope Trunk says "the U.S. school system is really just the biggest babysitting institution in the world."
 NPR helps drive home the point: